Ublituximab

 In a phase II study, 48 people with relapsing remitting MS took ublituximab by infusion.
 Ublituximab reduced B cell counts by 99% at 4 weeks after treatment and maintained at weeks 24 and 48.
 MRI scans showed that active lesions were eliminated while overall lesion volume reduced by 10% at week 48.
 93% of participants were free of relapses during the 48 week study.

-Results of these phase III studies have been presented at scientific meetings.
 1094 participants with relapsing remitting MS took either ublituximab or Aubagio (teriflunomide) for 96 weeks.
-Compared to Aubagio, ublituximab reduced relapse rate by over 50% in both trials.
+Compared to Aubagio, ublituximab reduced relapse rate by over 59% in Ultimate 1 and 49% in Ultimate 2.
 Ublituximab also significantly reduced the number of active lesions compared to Aubagio.
 Significantly more people taking ublituximab achieved NEDA (no evidence of disease activity).
 There was no significant difference between the two treatments in the number of participants with 12 or 24 week confirmed disability progression; however, significantly more participants taking ublituximab had 12 and 24 week confirmed disability improvement.

 Further details of ULTIMATE I